 Our starting point will be Mt.
 Fuji 5th Station.
 We'll meet there at 10.30 AM and hike towards Taishikan hut (8th Station), where we'll have a short rest.

 At around 11 PM, we'll continue our way in the darkness to the summit of Mount Fuji.
-We'll arrive to the top between 4 and 4.30 AM, in perfect time to see the sunrise.
+We'll arrive at the top between 4 and 4.30 AM, just in time to see the sunrise.

 Witnessing the sunrise from Mount Fuji is a very special thing.
 It leaves such a deep impression in people, that there's even a Japanese word to describe it: 'goraiko'.
 Many people try to reach Fuji's summit at night to admire sunrise, as it is considered a spiritual experience.